-On Saturday June 19th, 2021 at 6:30 pm, the City of Jacksonville’s Police Officers and Firefighters will defend their city when they face off against the NYPD police and Corrections Boxing Team in the 22nd Annual Guns N’ Hoses Charity Boxing Event!
+On Saturday June 25th, 2022 at 6:30 pm, the City of Jacksonville’s Police Officers and Firefighters will face off against each other in the 23rd Annual Guns N’ Hoses Charity Boxing Event!

 When the bell tolls, the men and women entering the ring will not be professional fighters, instead they will be the same police officers and firefighters who serve and protect the citizens of Jacksonville on a daily basis.
 Each participant devotes hundreds of training hours to prepare for the matches that benefit their community